 Teachers say their students have a hard time focusing in class.
 Some children feel ‘ready to explode’!
 They can’t even sit still during critical testing periods.
 It’s as though they are naturally wired for playing, running and jumping, as opposed to constant sitting, studying and reciting.

 Recess is often sacrificed to make room for more academics.
-The research says that’s a big mistake.
+Experience and the research says that’s a big mistake.

 School is more stressful than ever for public school children, as government standardized (and Common Core) testing has proven itself the enemy of all things creative.
 Art, music, and physical education have become disposable.